Continuing to Fight COVID-19 Around the World

 — International Medical Corps (@IMC_Worldwide) February 26, 2021

-Providing Mental Health and Gender-Based Violence Support in Afghanistan
+Providing Medical Services and Training in Afghanistan

 With support from USAID, we provided week-long mental health training sessions to our team in the Balkh province of Afghanistan, an area hit hard by COVID-19.